MaterializeInc/materialize/doc/user/content/guides/cdc-postgres.md

     The default value is `replica`.
 For CDC, you'll need to set it to `logical` in the database configuration file (`postgresql.conf`).
 Keep in mind that changing the `wal_level` requires a restart of the Postgres instance and can affect database performance.

-    **Note:** Additional steps may be required if you're using Postgres on [Amazon RDS](https://debezium.io/documentation/reference/1.6/connectors/postgresql.html#postgresql-on-amazon-rds).
+    **Note:** If you're using Postgres on a Cloud service like Amazon RDS, AWS Aurora, or Cloud SQL, you'll need to take some additional steps.
+For more information, see [Postgres in the Cloud](../postgres-cloud/).

 1. Grant enough privileges to ensure Debezium can operate in the database.
 The specific privileges will depend on how much control you want to give to the replication user, so we recommend following the [Debezium documentation](https://debezium.io/documentation/reference/connectors/postgresql.html#postgresql-replication-user-privileges).